MicrosoftDocs/msteams-docs/msteams-platform/samples/collaboration-control.md

  **Task 2: Add members to the team**

- (This is not necessary if your team type is AAD or M365.)
+ (This is not necessary if your team type is Azure Active Directory or Microsoft 365.)

  1. Select a team, and then select **Manage team members**